linuxgurugamer/StockDefaultSettings/README.md

 Buttons

-    Apply                     Applies the settings, keeping the window open Accept                    Applies the settings and closes the window Reset to default          Clears local settings, and loads the mod defaults Cancel                    Cancels any changes and closes the window
+    Apply                     Applies the settings, keeping the window open Accept                    Ap9plies the settings and closes the window Reset to default          Clears local settings, and loads the mod defaults Cancel                    Cancels any changes and closes the window